OBAFiverr/BQ-querying-IDE/README.md

-# Querying BQ Through the IDEA - A Guide
+# Querying BQ Through the IDE - A Guide

 This document provides comprehensive instructions for setting up all that is needed to run queries via your IDE.